Beard Diseases You Should Know – There are some beard related problems that you should be aware of as a bearded man.

 This condition is most common among people with curly hair.
 Pseudofolliculitis Barbae is also called razor bumps or barber’s itch.
 Pseudofolliculitis Barbae happens when the strands of hair while growing out, curl back into the follicles instead of growing straight out of the skin.
 This, of course, causes inflammation reaction to the follicles.

-Pseudofolliculitis Barbae causes irritation of the follicles especially when the face is shaved repeatedly.
+Pseudofolliculitis Barbae irritates the follicles especially when the face is shaved repeatedly.
 Razor bumps or Pseudofolliculitis Barbae happen mostly on the face especially on the bearded areas of the face, but could also occur in the pubic region because that region has delicate and sensitive skin.

 How does Pseudofolliculitis Barbae look like?